Walnoot/graph-isomorphism/readme.txt

 file:
 	The .grl or .gr file that will be used for the computations

--o: Optimizes counting isomorphisms by using results of other isomorphic graphs
+-o: (Optional) Optimizes counting isomorphisms by using results of other isomorphic graphs